AparGarg99/apargarg/README.md

 ### About Me
 👨‍🎓 Student at National University of Singapore (NUS).
 Pursuing M.Tech. in Intelligent Systems.
+🎯 My aim is to build digital solutions using Data Science that solve real-world 🌍 problems.
 📚 I love contributing to the DS community by making [Tutorials](https://apargarg99.github.io/Tutorials).
 This is a go-to place for all DS enthusiasts.
 🌱 I like to keep myself updated with trending research in Deep Learning.

 #### *Checkout my <a href="https://github.com/AparGarg99?tab=repositories">Repositories</a> and don't forget to give a :star:*